ShivamThakur7667/DevTinder/homework.md

 -> Create PasswordHash using bcrypt.hash & save the user is excrupted password -> Create login API
 -> Compare passwords and throw errors if email or password is invalid

+AUTHENTICATION , JWT & COOKIES

+-> Install cookie-parser
+-> just send a dummy cookie to user
+-> Create GET /profile API and check if you get the cookie back -> Install JsonWebToken
+-> In login API, after email and password validation, create a JWT token and send it to user in cookie -> read the cookie inside your profile API and find that who is logged user